District nurse

 What it's like

-You would visit people with health conditions or disabilities in the community to assess their needs and treat them.
+You'll visit people with health conditions or disabilities in the community to assess their needs and treat them.
+You'll aim to maximise each person's health potential.

-You’d go to see people in their own homes, in care homes or GP surgeries.
-Your support would mean that people may not have to go into hospital or that they can get out of hospital sooner.
+You’ll deliver nursing care in people's homes, or in homely settings such as care homes.
+Your support means that people may not have to go into hospital or that they can get out of hospital sooner.

 older people with health problems